MRT Line 6: Incidents

 Minister Obaidul Quader said in 27 July that it would take more than a year to make the two stations operational.
 On the same day, prime minister Sheikh Hasina asked Japanese Ambassador Iwama Kiminori for the help of the government of Japan in restoring the two stations.
 The following day, the detective branch of the Dhaka Metropolitan Police arrested four people.
 Two of the accused are members of the student wing Chhatra Dal of Bangladesh Nationalist Party (BNP).
 Besides, BNP chairperson's advisor Zahir Uddin Swapan, Bangladesh Jamaat-e-Islami working council member Samiul Haque Faruqi, student leader Nurul Haq Nur and BNP supporter justice A. K. M. Asaduzzaman's son Mohammad Mahmudus Salehin, who were arrested as an accused in the case, was granted remand.
 In 30 July, The Daily Ittefaq reported that the two affected stations would not receive compensation from the General Insurance Corporation as they were not insured by the metro rail authority.
 Operation continued on 25 August 2024 excluding Mirpur 10 and Kazipara station.
 Later, 47 accused in the case were released and Kazipara was reopened in 20 September and Mirpur 10 was reopened in 15 October of the same year.

 On 18 September 2024, a viaduct's pad on the line displaced, causing a section of the line to stop operating.
 Later, after 11 hours, the operation was resumed when the responsible contractor installed new pad.
 As of October 2024, the ticket crisis caused by passengers not returning nearly 200,000 single-journey tickets to the stations resulted in passengers having to wait for long periods of time to purchase tickets at stations.
 So the authorities set up a deposit box in front of each station to return the tickets taken.
 On 26 October 2025, a bearing pad installed on the viaduct on the Farmgate section of the line came loose and fell on a man on the sidewalk, killing him.
 As a result, services were suspended for a limited period.
+On the morning of 21 November 2025, the MRT Police recovered two unexploded molotov cocktails from the track of the line.
+On the same day, after a magnitude 5.5 earthquake occurred in the country, authorities began monitoring the condition of the line.
+At that time, the operation had not started yet.
+After operating a trial run following the earthquake, regular services began on schedule.
+It was later learned that cracks had appeared in six stations.
+However, according to Muhammad Fouzul Kabir Khan, adviser to the Road Transport and Bridges, the cracks in the stations were "not so serious".